Documentation

 This operation requires appropriate privileges (CAP_SYS_PTRACE or being in the same user namespace with PTRACE_MODE_ATTACH_REALCREDS).

-Returns a new FD in the current process that refers to the same open file description as targetFD in the target process.
+Returns a new close-capable FD in the current process that refers to the same open file description as targetFD in the target process.
+The returned FD has close-on-exec set by the kernel.

 func (*PidFD) PID ¶